© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roche Abbey Cistercian monastery, including monastic precinct, gatehouse and 18th century landscape garden is a scheduled monument protected by Historic England under reference 1019059.
 View the official record →

-Roche Abbey is a Cistercian monastery founded in the mid-twelfth century in South Yorkshire, situated in a remote valley location typical of Cistercian settlement patterns.
+Roche Abbey is a Cistercian monastery founded in the twelfth century in the parish of Roche, South Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019059.

 Roche Abbey Cistercian monastery, including monastic precinct, gatehouse and 18th century landscape garden is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1019059.